NadigerAmit/InterviewPrepration/LinuxInterviewQuestions/README.md

        |             User space     |                   Kernel space                                                  |
        App <- ->  C Library   <- -> |  System Call interface  <- ->  Framework  <- ->  Driver  <- ->  Device controller/Adapter <- -> Bus Infrastructure    <- ->  HW
 ###  What is sysfs
-            The bus, device, drivers, etc. structures are internal to the kernel The sysfs virtual filesystem offers a mechanism to export such information to user space Used for example by udev to provide automatic module loading, firmware loading, mounting of external media, etc. sysfs is usually mounted in /sys
+             The sysfs virtual filesystem offers a mechanism to export such information to user space such as bus, device, drivers, etc. structures are internal to the kernel
+            Used for example by udev to provide automatic module loading, firmware loading, mounting of external media, etc. sysfs is usually mounted in /sys
             /sys/bus/ contains the list of buses